Aellun/Alfido-Tech-/README.md

 =========================================

 ## Password Generator
-    this a simple password generato.
+    this a simple password generator.
-    the user can generate random passwords
+    the user can generate random passwords,
-    save those passwords and use the later in whatever application they wuishes
+    save those passwords and use them later in whatever application they wuishes
-    to use it
+    to use the generated passwords